department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/housing-status.md

 ### When to use this pattern

-* **Asking users for their housing or living situation or status.**
+* **Asking users for their housing or living situation or status.** For example, when asking whether a user is facing housing instability or may not have a permanent mailing address.

 ### When not to use this pattern

 * **When the API used by the form cannot accommodate the information.** This pattern can potentially gather additional information beyond address, such as point of contact, that must be stored in a system of record and thus must be handled by an API.

-### When to use caution

-* If the API does not have a way to capture this information.

 ## Examples